dylans0ng/dylans0ng.github.io/_posts/2023-07-17-fav-excel-features.md

 This is called the **VBA Editor**, or VBA Interface, and you'll be able to enter in code in the macros that you create.

 ## What are macros?
-Inside a macro, you can enter **sequences of VBA code statements** where you put in your VBA code.
+Inside a macro, you can enter **sequences of VBA code statements**.

 To create a macro in the VBA interface, click on the "**Insert**" ribbon:
 ![image](https://github.com/dylans0ng/dylans0ng.github.io/assets/112503726/77f8f577-c2a9-4d2b-b2d5-0d602c2c2179)